 Robyn Rowland, ‘De-lyricising the lyric?’

-Robyn Rowland’s poetry in her nine volumes, has always struck for the heart.
+Robyn Rowland’s poetry in her eleven volumes, has always struck for the heart.
 Open and honest in its emotion, her work captures the struggle of life lived on the edge of feeling.
 In addition, it tells story using the transforming power of metaphor.
 Her work is ‘a poetry of connection and communication’.
 Valuing accessibility, her books have been described as ‘generous and passionate’ with a celebration of the ‘immediacy of experience’ and the ‘poignancy of happiness’.
 Following an Irish tradition of the narrative lyric, her work encompasses the moments in life for which we need words; words to act as rituals that hold us.

 Details are in the website if you look at the pages for each of the books.
 As Professor and Head of the School of Social Inquiry at Deakin University until 1996, Dr Robyn Robyn AO had an extensive academic career which you can view on the 'Academic biography' page.